QuickBase/interview-demos/ai/README.md

 ### Guardrails
 - Please use Python 3.
 Please use best practices from Python.
 - Please provide tests for the main program functionality.
-- Please be prepared to answer questions on what "Best Match" is and how you would evaluate future changes of algorithms.
 - Please provide a file with instructions on how to run the program and the tests.
+- Avoid using a library/tool/service/database that is already doing a  `similarity_search` or `semantic_search`.
+We would like to see how you implement the function.
+- Please be prepared to answer questions on what "Best Match" metric and how you would evaluate future changes of algorithms.
 - Please ensure you think of Error Cases, Failure Cases, Negative Flows
-- Avoid using a library/tool/service that is already doing a  `similarity_search`.
-We would like to see how you implement it.
 - Please use whatever library you prefer to generate embeddings and distance functions.
-You may also use Python libraries to help with tasks like requests or mocks.
+You may also use Python libraries to help with requests or mocks.

 ### Stretch Goals